Professor of Practice in Sport Management

 Dennis Deninger is the author of Sports on Television: The How and Why Behind What You See, published by Routledge Taylor and Francis of New York and London.
 He spent twenty-five years at ESPN leading production teams for studio programming, live remote events and digital video platforms.

-Deninger has won Emmy Awards for innovation in sports television, production on digital platforms, and educational television.
-He developed for American television the digital instant review technology called “Shot Spot” now in use at virtually all major tennis tournaments.
+Dennis Deninger has won Emmy Awards for innovation in sports television, production on digital platforms, and educational television.
+He developed for American television the digital instant review technology called “Shot Spot” which is now in use at virtually all major tennis tournaments.

-He launched ESPN’s coverage of Wimbledon and the French Open, plus was the executive in charge of production for a dozen Australian Opens, Friday Night Fights, Triple Crown horse racing, PBA bowling and a variety of other live events.
+He launched ESPN’s coverage.of Wimbledon and the French Open, plus was the executive in charge of production for World Cup 1994, a dozen Australian Opens, Friday Night Fights, Triple Crown horse racing, PBA bowling and a multitude of other live events.